openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Reporting** - Administration Console tool used to upload reports.

-**Replicated Datastore plug-in** - Administration Console User Management plug-in that provides a flexible method for automatically creating EQUELLA users from any datastore that can be queried using SQL.
+**Replicated Datastore plug-in** - Administration Console User Management plug-in that provides a flexible method for automatically creating openEQUELLA users from any datastore that can be queried using SQL.

-**Resource** - Personal content stored in the My Content area of the EQUELLA Digital Repository.
+**Resource** - Personal content stored in the My Content area of the openEQUELLA Digital Repository.
 Resources are not shared with other users unless they have been added to items or included in a webpage.

 **Resource Selector** - Contribution wizard control that enables users to search for and link to other items or attachments within the repository or from external sources.